geostk/Semantic-Segmentation-Deep-Learning-Project/README.md

 # Semantic Segmentation

 In this project, I have labelled the pixels of a road in images using a Fully Convolutional Network (FCN).
-I've used the pretrained vgg16 model and trained the model to learn the correct features from the images.
+I've used the VGG-16 model and trained the model to learn the correct features from the images.
-I have replaced fully connected layers with the 1x1 convolutional layers then added up-sampling by using transposed convolutional layers and skip connections to get better segmenatation results.
+I have replaced fully connected layers with the 1x1 convolutional layers then added up-sampling by using transposed convolutional layers and implemented the skip-layer architecture to get better segmenatation results.
 I have tuned hyperparameters to optimize the neural network model.
-I have set the number of epochs and batch sizes to 100 and 5 respectively.
+I have set the number of epochs to 100, batch sizes to 5 and low learning rate 1e-4.
 While training the model,I have observed decreased loss over time.
-Once the model built,it has generated inference images on Kitti Road dataset with correct label.
+Once the model built,the classifier has done a pretty good job identifying road pixels. it has generated inference images on Kitti Road dataset with correct label.

 ![a01](./runs/a01.png)